 "If there were a commercial for the DASH diet, I'd volunteer to be a spokesperson," says Izzy.

 The DASH diet is an eating plan that is low in fat but rich in low-fat dairy foods, fruits, and vegetables.
 DASH stands for Dietary Approaches to Stop Hypertension.
 Hypertension is high blood pressure.

 "I didn't have any blood pressure problems until after I'd been quite overweight for about 10 years," Izzy says.
-But when her blood pressure tests regularly showed her at 130 to 140 over 80 to 90, she knew her health was in danger.
+But when her blood pressure tests regularly showed her at 130 to 140 over 80 to 90, that got her attention.

 "I work in a medical clinic, so I knew exactly what those numbers meant.
-I was putting my health in danger, and I knew it.
-I got scared."
-She adds with a laugh, "Fear is a great motivator for me."
+I had high-normal blood pressure.

 Today, 2 years after deciding it was time to take action, Izzy has lost her extra weight.
 And her blood pressure is regularly 100 to 105 over 50 to 55.